Write a Winning Essay

 If you have an interest in journalism and would also like to have your say about safer driving laws for teens, this is your chance.
 The Allstate Foundation is sponsoring their annual Keep the Drive High School Journalism Awards to encourage teens to educate their peers about the importance of stronger driving laws at the state or national level.

 Are you a current high school student who is under 18 years old and dedicated to public service?
 You might be eligible for the Caring Institute Caring Awards Scholarship for up to $2,000.
-The deadline to apply was March 1, 2014.
+The deadline to apply is March 1

 Candidates can come from any walk of life but must show a selfless and deep concern for others with a long-time commitment to social improvement in the world, nation or community.
 To learn more about this public service scholarship award, visit http://www.caring.org/caringawards.html.